learn-co-curriculum/rails-url-helpers-readme/README.md

 post    GET  /posts/:id(.:format)   posts#show
 ```

-You can follow along with this [code repo](https://github.com/jordanhudgens/blog-flash).

 These four columns tell us everything that we'll need in order to use the route helper methods.
 The breakdown is below:

 * **Column 1** - This column gives the prefix for the route helper methods.
 In the current application `posts` and `post` are the prefixes for the methods that you can use throughout your applications.
 The two most popular method types are `_path` and `_url`.
 So if we want to render a relative link path to our posts' index page the method would be `posts_path` or `posts_url`.
 The difference between `_path` and `_url` is that `_path` gives the relative path and `_url` renders the full URL.
 If you open up the rails console in the [sample app](https://github.com/jordanhudgens/blog-flash) you can test these route helpers out.
 Run `posts_path` and see what the output is.
 You can also run `posts_url` and see how it prints out the full path instead of the relative path. **In general, it's best to use the `_path` version so if your server domain changes, nothing breaks**.